webdew-logo-new_v2-1

 You can easily set the minimum and maximum Slider Control values by right-clicking on the slider in the Effects panel and choosing 'Set Value.'
 From that point, you can easily adjust the minimum and maximum values.

-If/else expressions
+If/else Expressions

 After Effects' If/Else statement is a set of codes that determines the output when an input value is changed.